HackYourFuture-CPH/HTML-CSS/Week1/lesson-plan.md

 - CSS
     - Add and remove style from a website
+    - [Code inspiration teaching the below topics](#simple-css-inline)
         - Show id, class, element type selector
-    - [Code inspiration teaching the below topics](#simple-css-inline)
+        - Child selector: `.red-color .text`, and selector `.red-color, .text`,
+        - Pseudo selector `.red-color:hover`
     	- Specificity
         - Properties mention a few (color, width, height, etc.)
          	- Rules will be applied to ALL elements that match your selector
         - External vs inline styles vs element style
     - If time Boxmodel: border-box: width is set with the border inside! content-box, 100 px refers ONLY to the content, padding, border is on top!
 [Code inspiration](#box-model)

 [Exercise 2](#exercise-2), [Exercise 3](#exercise-3), [exercise 4](#exercise-4), [exercise 5](#exercise-5)